paperwm/PaperWM/README.md

 [![project chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://paperwm.zulipchat.com)

-PaperWM is an experimental [Gnome Shell](https://wiki.gnome.org/Projects/GnomeShell) extension providing scrollable tiling of windows and per monitor workspaces.
+PaperWM is a [Gnome Shell](https://wiki.gnome.org/Projects/GnomeShell) extension which provides scrollable tiling of windows and per monitor workspaces.
 It's inspired by paper notebooks and tiling window managers.

 Supports Gnome Shell from 3.28 to 44 on X11 and wayland.